gentianlloshi/kuranifisnikapp/Search_Implementation.md

 ---
 ## 8. Fallback Path
-If index build fails (exception or isolate error): `_invertedIndex` remains null → provider uses `_searchVersesUseCase` which likely performs linear scan / repository filtering (slower, but functional).
+If index build fails (exception or isolate error): `_invertedIndex` may remain partial → provider searches the available subset or falls back to `_searchVersesUseCase`.

 ---
 ## 9. Threading & Concurrency